Chesire/LifecykleLog/README.md

 }
 ```

+For lifecycle methods which pass a bundle along, it will automatically be pushed
+through the LogHandler.
+In instances where there is no bundle, or it is empty,
+then the value will simply be "null".

 ### Lifecycle methods
 To customise which lifecycle methods are logged out, an array of the `LifecycleEvent` enum can be passed into  `LifecykleLog.logEvents`, this can also be done with the `@LogLifecykle` annotation.